Thailand's new labor rules send thousands of migrant workers fleeing

 Thailand defended its efforts to stop trafficking and urged U.S. officials to visit and gauge its campaign.

-More than 3 million migrants work in Thailand, the International Organization for Migration has said, but rights groups put the figure higher.
+More than 3 million migrants work in Thailand, the International Organization for Migration says, but rights groups put the figure higher.